pelayomendez/ofxKinectHitBoxes/README.md

 ## Features

 - Creation and management of Virtual Hitboxes universe.
-- Support for Kinect V2 only at the moment.
+- Support for Kinect V1 and V2.
 - Event based system.

 ## Dependencies